wi-r-es/luxehorizon/README.md

 clone the .env.example to a .env flie and place it on the root of the project replace all the placeholders to the right values

-## create the schemas manually in the SQL DATABASE after database creation
-CREATE SCHEMA IF NOT EXISTS MANAGEMENT;
-CREATE SCHEMA IF NOT EXISTS ROOM_MANAGEMENT;
-CREATE SCHEMA IF NOT EXISTS HR;
-CREATE SCHEMA IF NOT EXISTS FINANCE;
-CREATE SCHEMA IF NOT EXISTS SEC;
-CREATE SCHEMA IF NOT EXISTS RESERVES;

 ## if you make changes on the models please run:
 python manage.py makemigrations